mrbusche/matthewbusche.com/_posts/2015-06-21-enabling-offline-mode-in-google-chrome.md

 Simply type `chrome://flags` into your address bar and find the Enable Show Saved Copy Button setting.

 > **Enable Show Saved Copy Button** Mac, Windows, Linux, Chrome OS, Android setting.

 > When a page fails to load, if a stale copy of the page exists in the browser cache, a button will be presented to allow the user to load that stale copy.
 The primary enabling choice puts the button in the most salient position on the error page; the secondary enabling choice puts it secondary to the reload button. #show-saved-copy

 You can enable this setting as a primary or secondary button.
-Primary will enable this setting as the most noticeable option when you&#8217;re offline and secondary will make itÂ the secondary option to reloading the page.
+Primary will enable this setting as the most noticeable option when you&#8217;re offline and secondary will make it the secondary option to reloading the page.

-Before I found this setting I stumbled upon [Pocket](https://getpocket.com/)Â which is a much better optionÂ for saving articles overall, but won&#8217;t help you recall a webpage you visited earlier.
+Before I found this setting I stumbled upon [Pocket](https://getpocket.com/) which is a much better option for saving articles overall, but won&#8217;t help you recall a webpage you visited earlier.
 The other downside to pocket is it&#8217;s much easier to forget about than an open tab and you&#8217;ll probably let articles sit in their forever before you read them.